 KEEPING TRACK OF THINGS

-Violators of CRM laws and regulations are subject to civil and/or criminal penalties.
+Violators of DCRM laws and regulations are subject to civil and/or criminal penalties.

 Produced by the CNMI Coastal Resources Management Program funded by grants from the U.S. Department of Commerce, National Oceanic and Atmospheric Administration, under the Coastal Zone Management Act of 1972, as amended.